Neoxs/machine_learning_notebooks/README.md

 # Machine learning notebooks

-This repository contains sevral of beginner guide notebooks that explain how to solve common problems using machine learnings algorithms.
+This repository contains several beginner guide notebooks that explain how to solve common problems using machine learning algorithms.

 ## Table of content